 Goodwill and Core Deposit Intangibles.
-Goodwill represents the excess of the acquisition cost over the fair value of the net assets acquired in acquisitions.
-GAAP requires goodwill to be tested for impairment on an annual basis and between annual tests in certain circumstances, and written down when impaired.
-Management has internally evaluated goodwill in accordance with GAAP and determined, based on a qualitative assessment, that it is not more-likely-thannot that the fair value of the reporting unit is less than its carrying value as of December 31, 2018 and 2017 and therefore has determined that there was no impairment of goodwill during the years ended December 31, 2018 and 2017.
+Goodwill represents the excess of the acquisition cost over the fair value of the net assets acquired in acquisition.
+GAAP requires goodwill to be tested for impairment on an annual basis and between annual tests in certain circumstances and written down when impaired.
+Management has internally evaluated goodwill in accordance with GAAP and determined, based on a qualitative assessment, that it is not more-likely-than-not that the fair value of the reporting unit is less than its carrying value as of December 31, 2019 and 2018 and therefore has determined that there was no impairment of goodwill during the years ended December 31, 2019 and 2018.
 There can be no assurance that future goodwill impairment tests will not result in a charge to earnings.
-As of December 31, 2018 and 2017, the Company had goodwill in the amount of \$28.2 million and \$1.7 million, respectively.
+As of December 31, 2019 and 2018, the Company had goodwill in the amount of \$29.0 million and \$28.2 million, respectively.